 Why offer this program?

 The county is expected to double in population to 100,000 people during the next 35 years.
 The impacts on our iconic lands and streams will only increase with that growth.
 EVLT and ERWC are protecting these resources, but that takes time and money.
 The need for funding to help meet the objectives of promoting and restoring healthy rivers, clean water, conscientious development, preservation of open space, wildlife and fish habitat, agriculture, water rights, and economic diversity throughout the Valley has grown.
 Similar 1% programs have been running with great success and longevity throughout Colorado and the rest of the country.
 The most notable examples are in Lake County, which has raised more than $40,000 and in Gunnison County, which boasts the oldest and most successful 1% program in the United States.
 Almost $1 million has been collected there since 1997, with over 70 participating businesses.
-The 1% for Land and Rivers Fund will help protect our natural wonders for all future generations.
+The Land and Rivers Fund will help protect our natural wonders for all future generations.

 How do I participate?